 Most laptops nowadays use lithium-ion batteries, so you should not consider the memory effect for your laptop.

-It’s recommended to keep these batteries at a charging level of between 20 and 80 percent and not let them drain under any circumstances.
+Some manufacturers recommend keeping these batteries at a charging level of between 20 and 80 percent and not letting them drain under any circumstances.

 How To Tell if Your Laptop Battery Is Dying

 Like everything else, laptop batteries deteriorate with time, making them inefficient and unable to maintain the laptop working for a long enough time.

 When a laptop battery dies, you may need to replace it or replace the whole laptop.
 But are there any signs that would tell you it’s on its way out before it dies on you suddenly?

 Fortunately, the laptop battery gives several different signs that can help you realize that something is wrong and that you need to think of a replacement:

 - The battery doesn’t last long.
 Even after fully charging it, it lasts only a couple of hours or even less before needing recharging.
 A good one should exceed 6 hours of use.

 - It takes a long time to recharge.
 If it takes several hours to charge your laptop, the battery might be finished, and you need to replace it.
 It should only take 3 to 4 hours tops to charge fully from around 15%.

 - The battery never gets fully charged, even after several hours.
 If you have a Windows laptop, you may click on the screen’s battery icon on the lower right part.
 If it says “Plugged in, Not charging”, even after a long time, it means that it should be replaced.